sunjit10/api/graphql/graphql-apollo.md

   }
 ```

-Now you can access in Apollo Explorer and run queries like
+Now you can access in Apollo Explorer and run queries like shown below.
+The interesting part is that the resolvers returns games but in query you can just ask for specific fields and the Apollo framework sorts that out for you.

 ```
 query ExampleQuery {